elsiklab/multibigwig/README.md

 ## Options

 * urlTemplates - An array of subtracks, containing the url for a BW file, name, and optionally color for subtrack labels
-* showTooltips - Display small icons with tooltip hover overs for subtracks
+* showLabels - Display actual labels inside the small icons specified by showTooltips (boolean)
-* showLabels - Display actual labels inside the small icons specified by showTooltips
+* showTooltips - Display small tooltips over the labels.
+If specified without showLabels, the label is blank and little squares can be hovered over (boolean)
 * labelFont - Specify subtrack label font CSS e.g. "6px sans-serif"
-* labelFontSize - Specify subtrack label font CSS (size only) e.g. "6px"
+* labelFontSize - Specify subtrack label font size CSS e.g. "6px"

 ## Install